Evthron/blog/evthronblog/content/sandbox/test-vocab/index.zh.md

 {{< vocab-item-container tags="n argument">}}
 {{< vocab-item word="premise" tags="n argument" >}}
 <div>
-Notably, all releases of Part One will include Steins Gate episode 23β, an alternate version of the original anime’s episode 23 that is essential to understanding Steins Gate 0’s premise.<br><br>based on the premisea premise that  <br>prerequisite
+Notably, all releases of Part One will include Steins Gate episode 23β, an alternate version of the original anime’s episode 23 that is essential to understanding Steins Gate 0’s premise.<br><br>based on the premise<br><br>a premise that  <br>prerequisite
 </div>
 {{< /vocab-item-container >}}
 {{< vocab-item-container tags="v activity memory">}}